danschumac1/Python-for-Data-Science-and-Machine-Learning-Course-Assignments/README.md

 Assignments for https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/
 This was my first time taking a Data Science course.
 I learned so much!

-Here is a summary of this repositories conents:
+Here is a summary of this repositorie's conents:

 1 -